 - GPU Support: You can run with the host's GPU (by default) with full Vulkan support, or you can choose software rendering using SwiftShader.

-- Remote Development: You can use a remote desktop with FEMU, either with Chrome Remote Desktop or from the command line using fx emu-remote command.
+- Remote Development: You can use a remote desktop with FEMU over Chrome Remote Desktop.

 To see full list of supported flags: